keensam04/mlops-titanic/README.md

 Learn more from [here](https://docs.docker.com/get-started/docker-overview/)

+> [!NOTE]
+> [Docker Compose](https://docs.docker.com/compose/) is a tool that helps you easily manage and run multi-container Docker applications by defining all your containers and their settings in a single docker-compose.yml file.

 ### Kubernetes
 Docker as explained above is like putting your applications into neat, self-contained "containers" so they can run consistently anywhere.
 Now, think of Kubernetes as the smart system that manages all those containers when you have lots of them running on many different computers.